 Within 45 days of the provisional suspension of payments being granted, it is mandatory to convene a meeting of the creditors.
-During this meeting, secured and unsecured creditors have two options.
+During this meeting, secured and unsecured creditors have two options - namely, either to:

-- They can give their approval to a composition plan if one was presented to the Commercial Court. - They can reach an agreement to extend the provisional suspension of payments, converting it into a more extended period of up to 270 days from the initial grant of provisional suspension.
+- give their approval to a composition plan if one was presented to the Commercial Court; or - reach an agreement to extend the provisional suspension of payments, converting it into a more extended period of up to 270 days from the initial grant of provisional suspension.